I make handmade ceramics in CA. My home studio is very small with wheel and electric kiln. I hybernate listening audiobooks chasing next firing.

 I grew up in showa era in Japan surrended by mingei crafts including ceramics.
 That might be something to do with how much I like the idea and feel of handmade ceramics especialy from traditional wood kiln.
 It is a small Japan.
+Atomospher of woodfired ceramics resonate me.
+Clay is old.
+Firing method goes way back.
+Timeless ancient surface comfort me nothing like others.
+I want to have wood fired ceramics in my living space.

 Thank you for visiting my site.